gryftir/100-python/README.md

 23. how to declare a package/library
 24. how to read a line from STDIN
 25. how to read a line from an opened file
-26. how to write a line to STDOUT (print)
+26. how to write a line to STDOUT (print) (note, can use , to chain elements in print, will evalue outside of commas %s for string %d for integer %item for one item or %(value1, value2) for more then one value)
 27. how to write a line to an opened file
 28. how to close a file
 29. how to do regex matching in python